goblimey/rplidar_sdk_go/README.md

 This package allows Go software to use Slamtec's driver.

 To get the Go driver working, you need to download the RPLidar SDK and build it.
-You need a C++ compiler to do ths.
-The free GNU compiler will do the job.
-Within the project the implementation of the interface is in rplidar/sdk/sdk/src/rplidar_driver.cpp.
+You need a C++ compiler to build the SDK.
+If you don't already have one, the free [GNU compiler](https://gcc.gnu.org/) will do the job.
-The example applications are in separate directories in rplidar/sdk/app.
-The comments in those bits of code give a lot of information about the driver.
+See the Download links on the right of that page.
+You will also need the [GNU Make tool](https://www.gnu.org/software/make/).

+Download the RPLidar SDK from [here](https://www.slamtec.com/en/Support/).

 Download the library distibution zip file from the above link.

 Unzip the distribution into a directory somewhere.

-Unzipping it produces directories sdk and tools.
+Unzipping it produces a directory rplidar.

+The implementation of the interface is in rplidar/sdk/sdk/src/rplidar_driver.cpp.
+There are example applications in separate directories in rplidar/sdk/app.
+The comments in those bits of code give a lot of information about the driver.

+To build the library:

-    $ cd sdk
+    $ cd rplidar/sdk
     $ make clean
     $ make

-This produces the library.
-For a linux environment, the library is sdk/output/Linux/Release/librplidar_sdk.a
+In a linux environment, this produces a library in sdk/output/Linux/Release/librplidar_sdk.a

+Next download the Go wrapper:

     $ go get github.com/goblimey/rplidar_sdk_go/simple_grabber_go

-THIS WILL THROW AN ERROR because it needs a copy of the library before it can build the wrapper.
+THIS WILL THROW AN ERROR because it needs a copy of the library before it can build the wrapper, but it downloads the Go project.

-In your Go projects directory you now have github.com/goblimey/rplidar_sdk_go and within that a directory called lib.
+In your Go projects directory you now have github.com/goblimey/rplidar_sdk_go and within that a directory lib.

 Copy the C++ library that you built earlier into the lib directory.

 Now you can build the Go wrapper and the applications:

     $ go install github.com/goblimey/rplidar_sdk_go/simple_grabber_go
     $ go install github.com/goblimey/rplidar_sdk_go/ultra_simple_go